 Among some of the fastest animals on earth, leopards can reach speeds of up to 58 km/h offering a great advantage when hunting in the wild.
 These elegant creatures are also known to be nocturnal animals meaning one may have equal chances of spotting them in the nighttime as during the day.

-Other mammal predators usually spotted in the region are the cheetah, golden and black-backed jackal, the African wild dog, and the spotted hyena which are well-known to be cunning and highly capable hunters.
+Other Wildlife of the Serengeti like mammal predators usually spotted in the region are the cheetah, golden and black-backed jackal, the African wild dog, and the spotted hyena which are well-known to be cunning and highly capable hunters.

 Last but not least, let’s not forget one of the most impressive carnivores spotted during hot air balloon safaris, the Nile crocodile famous for its deadly appearance during the Great Wildebeest Migration.
 These thick-skinned predators are often spotted during the Mara River crossing where many wildebeest, zebras, and other mammals meet their death trying to battle their way through the deadly waters.
 Renowned for their patience and wit, these crocodiles will wait hours or even days for the right moment to strike.
 If an unsuspecting prey ventures a little too close, this skilled hunter will create an almost inescapable hold with its powerful jaws and easily hold the animal underwater until it drowns.
 In comparison to other reptiles who typically lay their eggs and move on, the Nile crocodile is incredibly motherly towards its hatchlings and will guard and protect its young until the eggs are ready.